pltnik/cordova.plugins.diagnostic/README.md

 It contains all the functionality on the [master branch](https://github.com/dpa99c/cordova-diagnostic-plugin) __except__ support for Android 6 runtime-permissions, which introduces a dependency on API 23.
 If possible, you should use the master branch, which additionally supports Android 6 runtime-permissions.

-Phonegap Build (at the time of writing) does not support API 23, so its users and others who wish to build against API 22 or below, should use this version.
+**NOTE**: Phonegap Build now supports API 23, so its users should now use the [master branch](https://github.com/dpa99c/cordova-diagnostic-plugin) of the plugin.

 # Installation